dmorais/gttp/README.md

 Run the pipeline from a yml file (list of tools) inside the host machine and saving the results inside the host machine.

 ```
-# fisrt create a input dir (where the yml file will be)
+# Fisrt create a input dir (where the yml file will be).
+Put the yml with a list of tools there.
 # Then create the output dir

 container run -it --name gttp-test -e API_KEY -e GURL --mount src=/path-to-input-dir,dst=/home/gttp/input,type=bind  --mount src=/path-to-output-dir,dst=/home/gttp/output,type=bind gttp:<version> python app/gttp.py -y /home/gttp/input/test.galaxy.yml -o /home/gttp/output